Fix: Windows 11 Headphones not Working [Audio Jack / USB]

-Physical damage to your headphones can be varied, from dropping them on the floor to damaging the cable connection, to submerging them into the water when not compatible.
+Physical damage to your headphones can vary from dropping them on the floor to damaging the cable connection or submerging them into the water.

 To avoid issues relating to water, it is recommended that you invest in a good set of sweat and waterproof headphones.

 There are situations in which the inconveniences are caused by the OS you’re running on your device, and to that effect, some users have complained about encountering them on their Windows 11 devices.

 Why are my headphones not working on Windows 11?

 When your headphones are not working in Windows 11, it’s a software-related issue.
 For example, it could be due to an outdated or corrupt Windows 11 headphones driver, misconfigured sound settings, or the headphone not being set as the primary output device.

 Besides, you can’t rule out the hardware aspect completely.
 If it’s an old wired headphone, check the cable for damages, especially near the part with the jack or USB.
 Lines are prone to damage at that end due to excessive bending.